waku-org/js-waku/guides/encrypt-messages-version-1.md

 To encrypt a message with the previously generated key, pass the key in the `symKey` property to `WakuMessage.fromBytes`.

-Same as clear Waku Messages,
-`payload` is your message payload and `contentTopic` is the content topic for your dApp.
+Same as Waku Messages version 0 (unencrypted), `payload` is your message payload and `contentTopic` is the content topic for your dApp.
 See [Receive and Send Messages Using Waku Relay](relay-receive-send-messages.md) for details.